-For all U.S. sales made by Falcon and the Liberty Group, we used EP methodology, in accordance with section 772(a) of the Act, because the subject merchandise was sold by the producer/exporter outside of the United States directly to the first unaffiliated purchaser in the United States prior to importation and CEP methodology was not otherwise warranted based on the facts of record.
+For all U.S. sales made by Devi and the Liberty Group, we used the EP methodology, in accordance with section 772(a) of the Act, because the subject merchandise was sold by the producer/exporter outside of the United States directly to the first unaffiliated purchaser in the United States prior to importation and the CEP methodology was not otherwise warranted based on the facts of record.

-A. Falcon
+A. Devi

 We based EP on packed prices to the first unaffiliated purchaser in the United States.
-Where appropriate, we made deductions from the starting price for discounts, in accordance with 19 CFR 351.401(c).
-We also made deductions from the starting price for cold storage charges, loading and unloading charges, trailer hire charges, foreign inland freight expenses, export survey charges, foreign brokerage and handling expenses, U.S. brokerage and handling expenses, international freight expenses, terminal handling and other shipment charges, marine insurance expenses, and U.S. customs duties (including harbor maintenance fees and merchandise processing fees), where appropriate, in accordance with section 772(c)(2)(A) of the Act.
+We made deductions from the starting price for foreign inland freight expenses, export survey charges, terminal handling charges, foreign brokerage and handling expenses, international freight expenses, U.S. customs duties (including harbor maintenance fees and merchandise processing fees), U.S. brokerage and handling expenses, demurage charges, and other shipment charges, where appropriate, in accordance with section 772(c)(2)(A) of the Act.